|

 sliced away the infected flesh, ignoring Wolframs stifled

-together, stitched up the wounds and covered them with a thick
+together, stitching up the wounds and covering them with a thick

-"I will leave you some of the cleansing ointment.
-You will
+"I will leave you some of the ointment.
+You will need to

-need to clean the wounds and renew the dressings every twelve
+clean the wounds and renew the dressings every twelve hours.
+Do

 "Give me something for the painI need to walk,"